IRT-SystemX/dqm-ml/README.md

 ## Usage

 There is two ways to use the dqm library :
-  - Import dqm package and call the dqm function within your python
+  - Import dqm package and call the dqm functions within your python code
   - In standalone mode using direct command line from a terminal, or run the DQm-ML container

 ### Standalone mode